Transgender Persons (Protection of Rights) Act, 2019: History and background

+Amendments

+In 2026, the Modi government passed the Transgender Persons (Protection of Rights) Amendment Bill, 2026, which removes a transgender person's right to determine their own gender and proposes a medical board examination to determine one's gender.
+The bill was opposed by opposition MPs.

 Statutory provisions

 The 2018 bill criminalised begging, which many transgender people in India, such as the hijras and jogtas, engage in as a ritual-custom, while some rely on it for livelihood.
 It had also mandated applications be made to the district magistrate for screening through a district screening committee before the issuance of transgender person certificates.
 The screening committee was to be composed of five people including a chief medical officer, district social welfare officer, psychologist/psychiatrist, and a representative of transgender people.
 The 2018 bill had also not provided for mandatory reservations for transgender people and mandated lower punishment for crimes against transgender people, as compared to punishment for crimes against cisgender people under the Indian Penal Code.
 It also ensured a family-life for transgender children, by prohibiting their separation from their family, without taking into account harassment and discrimination they may face within their family as a result of which they may voluntarily choose to be separated and to reside instead with other transgender people.
 A transgender child, as per the provisions, can be separated from their family only by a court order.
 Similar to the 2019 statute, the 2018 bill also required one to undergo sex reassignment surgery to be legally recognised as a man or a woman in official documents.
 The 2019 act does away with only a few of the criticised provisions of the 2018 bill, such as the district screening committee and the criminalisation of begging.

 The statutory provisions of the 2019 act prohibit discrimination against transgender people.
 Similar to the 2018 bill, the 2019 act includes intersex people, hijras, jogtas, and kinnars within its definition of transgender people, as well as trans-men, trans-women, and genderqueers, though these latter terms are undefined.
 Both the 2019 act as well as the 2018 bill describe a transgender person as someone whose gender does not match with the gender assigned to them at birth.